DworkinLab/episodicSequenceData/Novalign_pipeline.md

 2) Create script to call all and run in parallel (use "&" which puts job in background then multiple can run at a time)

 This creates a file that has all the scripts made in step 1) in a list with & at the end to run in parrallel

+One method to run only half is make files/basename based on lane (i.e 001 or 002)

 ```
 #! /bin/bash